 If you look closely at some company’s printed materials and compare them to their website colors, you can sometimes see a slight difference in the color shades.

 While it might seem trivial to have a slightly different shade of color on some materials, remember that a consistent, enduring experience is what defines a brand.

 You’ll never find Coca-Cola, Amazon, Apple, or other major brands deviating from their brand standards on a whim.
 That’s intentional.

-Color is not purely digital and defined first by digital for several reasons.
-First is device type, technology used (Adobe vs. Sketch), and many other factors.
+Color is not purely digital.
+It is defined first by digital for several reasons.
+First is the device type, technology used (Adobe vs. Sketch), and many other factors.

-Colors in digital depend on the device type and screen quality.
+Colors in digital depending on the device type and screen quality.
 Print depends on the material, printer, and quality of the ink.